Looking Back at the Flood of 1916

-While many of the moments we celebrate in estate history are joyous, some of the most critical dates are solemn occasions that served as a turning point for Biltmore.
+While many of the events in Biltmore’s long history are joyous, some are solemn occasions that have shaped the estate and our community.

 Prior to the flood of 1916, Biltmore’s Nursery was one of the top nurseries in North America.
 Founded in 1889, it was established to supply the wide variety of trees, shrubs, and other ornamental plants that Frederick Law Olmsted required to complete the estate’s industrious landscape design.